Skip to main content

 • KiwiSaver contributions come out of your pay before you see it.
 This makes saving easy – just like our suggested Pay Yourself First budgeting rule.

-• If employed, your employer has to contribute at least 3% of your gross wage or salary into your KiwiSaver account.
+• If employed, your employer has to contribute at least 3.5%* of your gross wage or salary into your KiwiSaver account.
 That’s on top of your own contributions.
+Check out our guide to KiwiSaver contributions.

-• The government pays into your KiwiSaver account as well – an annual government contribution (if you are a contributing member aged 18 or over) of up to $521.
+• The government pays an annual contribution into your KiwiSaver account (if you are a contributing member aged 18 or over) of up to $260.72 for members earning under $180,000p.a.

-• As well as saving for retirement, you can also use KiwiSaver for buying your first home through a first home withdrawal and eligibility for a First Home Grant
+• As well as saving for retirement, you can also use your KiwiSaver to help buy your first home through a first home withdrawal.
+Check out our guide to KiwiSaver first home withdrawals.

 • If you change jobs or leave the workforce your KiwiSaver account moves with you.

 • If you experience significant financial hardship it is possible to access the funds in your account early.
-But the threshold is high to ensure you are not denying future you, for something you can budget out of.
+But the threshold of proof is high to ensure it’s only used as a last resort, and often after other budgeting or financing options exhausted.
+Check out our guide to KiwiSaver withdrawals.

 • Once you’ve joined, you can make voluntary contributions (lump sums or regular automatic payments) at any time, either directly to your KiwiSaver provider or through Inland Revenue.